AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/visual-options.md

 Selecting the right visualization for a given data set is a critical piece of the analytical process.
 Every data set has a story to tell, but the effect of that story is emphasized by its visual impact and readability.

 The [!DNL Commerce Intelligence] `Visual Report Builder` offers 12 distinct visualization options, each with their own advantages and use-cases.
-This article discusses the various visualization options in [!DNL Commerce Intelligence], including required report configurations when applicable, and an example of a use case.
+This topic discusses the various visualization options in [!DNL Commerce Intelligence], including required report configurations when applicable, and an example of a use case.
 The following visualizations are available in Commerce Intelligence:

 * `Scalar`
 * `Table`